The usual dose is 3-6 tablets taken twice a day. Break up the tablets in your mouth before you swallow.

 Constipation is a common problem.
 It means either going to the toilet less often than usual to empty your bowels, or passing hard or painful stools.
 Constipation can be caused by a number of things.
 Not eating enough fibre or not drinking enough fluid can cause constipation.
 Some conditions (such as pregnancy) can cause constipation, as can a lack of exercise or movement (such as being ill in bed) and some medicines.
 When taken with a glassful of water, methylcellulose tablets absorb the water and swell to a soft gel consistency in your bowel.
 This increases the bulk of your stools and eases constipation by encouraging your bowels to move the stools through your digestive system.

 Methylcellulose tablets can also be helpful to manage diarrhoea.
 When the tablets are swallowed with only a sip of water, they absorb water from the bowel.
 This helps prevent the loss of fluid from diarrhoea and changes the consistency of the stools making them more formed.
-This action helps to regulate the passage of food through the digestive systems in people with certain bowel disorders such as irritable bowel syndrome, diverticular disease, ulcerative colitis and after some types of bowel surgery.
+This action helps to regulate the passage of food through the digestive systems in people with certain bowel disorders, such as irritable bowel syndrome, diverticular disease, and ulcerative colitis, and after some types of bowel surgery.

 Before taking methylcellulose